hasnat-shahriyar/C-Programming/C-Practice/Module-9/Pattern-1/readme.md

 #

-# Reverse Pyramid Pattern
+# Reverse Triangle Pattern

 1. **Input from You:**

    - Similar to the previous program, we start by asking you for a number (`n`).
-This number will determine the height of our pyramid, but this time, it will be an upside-down pyramid.
+This number will determine the height of our triangle, but this time, it will be an upside-down triangle.

 2. **Setting Up Our Tools:**

-   - We set up two tools again: `n`, to remember how tall the pyramid should be, and `k`, which will help us decide how many stars to put in each row.
-This time, we set `k` to be the same as `n` because in each row, we'll print the same number of stars as the height of the pyramid decreases.
+   - We set up two tools again: `n`, to remember how tall the triangle should be, and `k`, which will help us decide how many stars to put in each row.
+This time, we set `k` to be the same as `n` because in each row, we'll print the same number of stars as the height of the triangle decreases.

-3. **Building the Upside-Down Pyramid:**
+3. **Building the Upside-Down Triangle:**
    - We use two loops again:
      - The outer loop, which we'll call our "row" loop, starts at `n` and goes down to 1.
-This loop controls how many rows our pyramid will have.
+This loop controls how many rows our triangle will have.
      - The inner loop, our "star" loop, decides how many stars to put in each row.
-Here, `k` tells us how many stars to print in each row, which decreases as we move down the pyramid.
+Here, `k` tells us how many stars to print in each row, which decreases as we move down the triangle.

-Now, let's visualize how this upside-down pyramid looks with `n = 5`:
+Now, let's visualize how this upside-down triangle looks with `n = 5`:

 ```
 *****